royfrancis/jekyll-theme-trianglify/documentation/usage.md

 ---
 layout: page
 title: Usage
-description: Instructions on using this theme
+description: Demonstration of the theme
 show_in_menu: true
 ---